pfussell/automato/README.md

 automato can also conduct password spraying attacks, and identify if a user is a local administrator against any number of systems.

+By adding the ability to cycle through a list of target servers we can do things like conduct password guessing against AD without tripping alarms.

+If you provide automato credentails it will compare the users bad password count against the provided lockout threshold.

 Output files are automatically created for evidence preservation.

 #### Usage